ysh329/stock-newspaper-crawler/README.md

 1.Further improve in success match rate of stock news.
 The regular expression need to be further optimized.
 Current match rate is about 0.86.
 2.Some Variables can be a generator type.
 Such as the variable all_essays_link_list, etc.
 3.Use map method to improve efficiency, such as when inserting records into database, etc.
+4.Go on Crawl function.
+If network status is bad or program stops accidentally, restart our main.py to go on crawling news from last break point.